programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 In the following example, we MATCH both the company and the person nodes (represented by the variables c and p).
 The CREATE statement then uses the match for each company and person and CREATEs a relationship between the two nodes.
-In this case, the relationship is called INTERLOCK.
+In this case, the relationship is of the type INTERLOCK.
 ```
 MATCH  (c:COMPANY {companyId:281})
-MATCH  (p:PERSON {personId:1234})
+MATCH  (p:DIRECTOR {personId:1234})
 CREATE (c)-[r:INTERLOCK]->(p)
 RETURN c,p,r;
 ```